invpe/GridShell/README.md

 # How does it work

 Please see this [ Documentation ] for more detailed explanation.
-In simple high-level words, it works as follows:
+In simple words, it works as follows:

 - People join the network with their ESP32 devices (nodes)
-- Network executes tasks (written in [MyBasic](https://github.com/paladin-t/my_basic)) on the ESP32 nodes
+- Network executes tasks (written in [MyBasic](https://github.com/paladin-t/my_basic)) on these people owned nodes
-- Each node executing is given a "Shell" (after validation)
+- Each node is given a "Shell" (after validation) for a proper execution
-- Each Shell can be exchanged for a task run  (by submitting a task(s) to execute)
+- Each Shell can be used to submit a task in the future

 The more nodes connected, the more computing power the network has.